 The Nutrition major includes the following optional concentration:

-Dietetic Internship concentration: Accreditation Council for Education in Nutrition and Dietetics (ACEND)
+The Dietetic Internship concentration is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).

 - Bachelor's degree from an accredited college or university